Six Rivers Fund

-On April 11, 2016, community leaders from across northern Saskatchewan, Cameco, and AREVA Resources Canada Inc. announced the establishment of a legacy trust fund to provide funding for community projects for decades to come.
+On April 11, 2016, community leaders from across northern Saskatchewan, Cameco, and Orano (formerly AREVA Resources Canada Inc.) announced the establishment of a legacy trust fund to provide funding for community projects for decades to come.
 Six Rivers Fund, an independent non-profit corporation, will support projects and initiatives across the northern administration district (NAD) that focus on youth, education, sports, recreation and health and wellness.

 The Six Rivers Fund makes community investments using the interest from a trust funded by Cameco and AREVA with proceeds from uranium recovery at the Key Lake operation.